thilak-r/machine-learning-assignments/Assingment-2-FlaskAppDemo/README.md

+Assingment 02 of 10, Simple Flask App Demonstration.
-# Simple Flask "Hello World" App 👋
+## Simple Flask "Hello World" App 👋

 A minimal example of a web application built using the Python [Flask](https://flask.palletsprojects.com/) framework.
 This app demonstrates the basic structure and serves a single page displaying "Hello, World!".